Vegan Chickpea Tuna Salad

 - Old Bay seasoning – Because Old Bay seasoning is so often paired with seafood, it tricks your brain into thinking you’re eating actual fish!

 - Capers – You can omit the capers, but if you have them on hand, you’ll love the briny flavour they add to the tuna salad filling.
+I also use them in pasta dishes, potato salads, Caesar salad, and dressings.

-How to Make Vegan Chickpea Tuna Salad
+How to Make Vegan Tuna Salad

 Once you prep the ingredients, there’s not much left to do other than combine everything and layer the chickpea salad onto bread!

-Combine the ingredients.
+- Combine the ingredients.
 Add all of the salad ingredients to your food processor and pulse a few times until combined.
+If needed, scrape down the sides of the bowl and pulse again

-Serve.
+- Season and serve.
+Season your chickpea tuna salad to taste, and enjoy.
 Spread the vegan tuna salad onto bread; I like adding lettuce, onions, and tomatoes.

 Tips for Success